 Writing tests for your code is a fantastic method to get quick feedback on it.
 Every mature technology has a testing framework that allows developers to create unit, integration, and user interface tests.

 Flutter's comprehensive testing tools simplify testing applications at the component, widget, and integration levels.
 The Flutter testing documentation is outstanding.
 Flutter offers a great function that allows us to develop UI widget tests and execute them at the speed of unit tests to ensure they operate as expected.

 Releasing a mobile app to the App Store or Google Play Store is time-consuming and difficult.
-It entails a tough job of digitally signing every other piece of software.
-Cross-platform mobile app development, on the other hand, becomes significantly more challenging.
+It entails a tough job of digitally signing every piece of software.
+Cross-platform mobile app development makes it significantly more challenging.

 In the React Native documentation, there are no automated methods for putting iOS apps on the App Store.
-However, you may deploy the app straight from Xcode using this option.
+However, you may deploy the app straight from Xcode.
 In the meantime, we can use tools like Fastlane to deploy React Native iOS and Android applications.
 To summarize, React Native must rely on third-party libraries to automate development.